wmason1997/WM-README-Generator/README.md

 ## Questions
 Please feel free to reach out to me with questions or suggestions for this app.
-My GitHub user name wmason1997 and my email is williamcmason1997@gmail.com
+My GitHub user name wmason1997 and here is my profile: [https://github.com/wmason1997](https://github.com/wmason1997).

-## Credits
-[https://stackoverflow.com/questions/64229311/how-do-you-create-a-link-to-a-specified-section-of-your-readme-md-file](https://stackoverflow.com/questions/64229311/how-do-you-create-a-link-to-a-specified-section-of-your-readme-md-file) and after an hour of it not working and me trying different things, ChatGPT told me the "link format in Markdown is generally lowercase and hyphen-separated."
-So, I tried that and that worked.
+My email is williamcmason1997@gmail.com